romkatv/powerlevel10k/README.md

 the default system fonts.
 The full choice of style options is available only when using [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

-Try the beautiful and powerful Meslo Nerd Font with extra patches for Powerlevel10k.
+**Recommended:** Meslo Nerd Font with extra patches for Powerlevel10k.
 Download these [four ttf files](https://github.com/romkatv/dotfiles-public/tree/master/.local/share/fonts/NerdFonts), double-click on each and press "Install".
 This will make `MesloLGS NF` font available to all applications on your system.
 Configure your terminal to use this font: